Ravenala madagascariensis (Traveller's Palm) Care Indoors; Watering, Propagation, Problems

 Potting Soil

-The best soil for Traveller's Palm should be acidic, rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal this plant.
+The best soil for Traveller's Palm should be acidic, rich in organic matter and free-draining to prevent sogginess while providing the required nutrients.
+A mix made up of 2 parts potting soil (for nutrients), 1 part perlite or sand (for drainage) and 1 part peat moss or coconut coir (for moisture) is good for this plant.

 Fertilizer

-Feed Ravenala madagascariensis with a nitrogen-rich, water-soluble fertilizer monthly during the growing season to promote growth.
-Do not feed it the cold season as growth is minimal at this time therefore the plant does not need it.
+Feed Ravenala madagascariensis with a nitrogen-rich, water-soluble fertilizer monthly in spring and summer to promote growth.
+Do not feed in fall and winter as growth is reduced at this time therefore the plant does not need it.
 Excess feeding can result in brown leaves.

-Flush out accumulated salts (which may have arisen from the water or fertilizers) regularly from the soil by running for a few minutes a steady stream of water through the soil until it comes out through the drainage holes.
-Repeat the process several times.
+Flush out accumulated salts (which may have arisen from the water or fertilizers) regularly, by running a steady stream of water through the soil until it comes out through the drainage holes.
+Repeat the process several times to get rid of most salts.

 Repotting

-Repot the young Traveller's Palms at the beginning of the growing season in a pot one size larger than the current one to provide adequate space for growth.
+Repot the young Traveller's Palms at the beginning of the growing season, into a pot one size larger to provide adequate space for growth.

-The mature trees require repotting every 2 years as the plant prefers to be root-bound into a pot 1-2 sizes larger than the current one.
+The mature tree requires repotting every 2 years into a pot 1-2 sizes larger; it prefers to be root-bound.
 Use a heavy pot to prevent the plant from toppling over as it can become top heavy.

-Make sure that the pot has a drainage hole and that the soil is free-draining soil to prevent it from getting soggy as it can lead to root-rot.
+Make sure that the pot has a drainage hole and that the soil is free-draining soil to prevent root-rot.
 Check out these pots with drainage holes on Amazon.

 Traveller's Palm Outdoor Care